-Dr. Ameena Matthews wants to promote human rights and dignities within the criminal justice system by ending the era of mass incarceration, especially for non-violent offenses, This doesn’t seem to fit – either omit, or expand on why you’d like to end for-profit prisons.
+Dr. Ameena Matthews wants to promote human rights and dignities within the criminal justice system by ending the era of mass incarceration, especially for non-violent offenses, and for-profit prisons.
 She plans to identify and eradicate discrimination within the justice system to promote equity and actual justice.

-Dr. Ameena Mathews will work to ensure that survivors of sexual assault, and/or intimate partner abuse, victims of child abuse or neglect and This doesn’t seem to fit.
-Are you referring to them in the context of being victimized or marginalized by the system? have their voices heard and do not have their lives torn apart by injustice in the legal system How do you plan to implement this? .
+Dr. Ameena Mathews will work to ensure that survivors of sexual assault and/or intimate partner abuse, victims of child abuse or neglect and people with disabilities have their voices heard and do not have their lives torn apart by injustice in the legal system.

 Dr. Ameena Matthews believes that transforming a juvenile criminal justice system that subjects children to abuse and neglect by failing to provide necessary medical, mental health, educational and rehabilitative services must also be a priority.

-Dr. Ameena Matthews believes in a future in which all women have equal rights, protections, Access to what? and opportunities; one where all marginalized women, including Using this phrase should eliminate the need to list native women and black women…unless you wanted to add emphasis to those groups by listing them seperately women living with disabilities, sexual minority women, immigrant women, and women with all religious backgrounds are protected from discrimination in hiring, housing, and reproductive rights.
+Dr. Ameena Matthews believes in a future in which all women have equal rights, protections, access, and opportunities; one where all marginalized women, including women of color, women living with disabilities, sexual minority women, immigrant women, and women with all religious backgrounds are protected from discrimination in hiring, housing, and reproductive rights.

 Women’s rights are human rights.
-We must ensure equitable access to healthcare, childcare, housing, income, paid leave, and treatment.
-Federal steps to end pay and hiring discrimination, especially against marginalized women must be taken as gender related hiring discrimination and pay gaps continue to do harm to Chicago women.
+We must ensure equitable access to healthcare, childcare, housing, income, paid leave, and fair and dignified treatment.
+Federal steps to end pay and hiring discrimination, especially against marginalized women, must be taken as gender related hiring discrimination and pay gaps continue to do harm to Chicago women.